Church Mission Society: Foundation

 The original proposal for the mission came from Charles Grant and George Udny of the East India Company and David Brown, of Calcutta, who sent a proposal in 1787 to William Wilberforce, then a young member of parliament, and Charles Simeon, a young clergyman at Cambridge University.

 The Society for Missions to Africa and the East (as the society was first called) was founded on 12 April 1799 at a meeting of the Eclectic Society, supported by members of the Clapham Sect, a group of activist Anglicans who met under the guidance of John Venn, the Rector of Clapham.
 Their number included Charles Simeon, Basil Woodd, Henry Thornton, Thomas Babington and William Wilberforce.
 Wilberforce was asked to be the first president of the society, but he declined to take on this role and became a vice-president.
 The treasurer was Henry Thornton and the founding secretary was Thomas Scott, a biblical commentator.
 Many of the founders were also involved in creating the Sierra Leone Company and the Society for the Education of Africans.

 The first missionaries went out in 1804.
 They came from the Evangelical-Lutheran Church in Württemberg and had trained at the Berlin Seminary.
 The name Church Missionary Society began to be used and in 1812 the society was renamed The Church Missionary Society.

 In 1829, the CMS began to send medical personnel as missionaries.
 Initially to care for the mission staff, these missionaries could also care for the physical well-being of local populations.
 Dr. Henry Graham was the first CMS Medical missionary when he was sent to Sierra Leone and shifted the focus from care of the mission staff to assistance for local people.

-Missions

-In 1802 Josiah Pratt was appointed secretary, a position he held until 1824, becoming an early driving force in the CMS.
-The principal missions, the founding missionaries, and the dates of the establishment of the missions are: